Are students guaranteed housing on campus?

 Can I build a loft?

 Lofts must comply with specifications established by the Office of Residential Services.
 These specifications prohibit the removal of any University furnishings or affixing lofts to walls, furnishings, or ceilings.
-Loft policy/waiver forms are available at the Office of Residential Services.
+Loft policy/waiver forms are available online through the portal.

 What size sheets should I bring?